 People can be more diligent about changing the oil in their cars than keeping their regular bi-annual dental exam and professional cleanings.
-That’s a shame because for most people good home hygiene coupled with a regular professional dental exam and cleanings could be all they’d really need.
+That’s a shame because for most people good home hygiene coupled with a regular professional dental check up and cleanings could be all they’d really need.
 Good hygiene usually heads off issues such as

 Why is this?
-Frequent exams with the team at Centennial Dental Center allows us to spot issues such as decay.
+Frequent check ups with the team at Centennial Dental Center allows us to spot issues such as decay.
 With early detection, we can help you long before anything more than a filling would be required.
 We can also see signs of gingivitis before it evolves into gum disease.
 If you need a dental exam, contact our Boise office, and our helpful staff is ready to help you today.

-Patients sometimes wonder why they need to have their teeth examined and professionally cleaned twice each year.
+Patients sometimes wonder why they need to have their teeth checked and professionally cleaned twice each year.
 It’s not an arbitrary number.
 Six months is about the length of time it takes plaque to harden into tartar to a degree in your mouth that it should be removed.
 While brushing and flossing remove plaque every day, that same plaque hardens into tartar if you don’t brush enough and also in some places such as the inside of your lower teeth (where everyone builds up tartar).
 Tartar can only be removed by a professional hygienist using dental picks.
 When you get beyond six months, tartar can begin to creep under your gumline, and that spells the beginning of gum disease.

 We like to take digital x-rays once each year.
 These can reveal cavities between your teeth, the health of your jawbone, and the alignment of the teeth (particularly important for children).
 Our digital x-rays have very low radiation compared to film x-rays and they can be enlarged easily to look at areas of concern.

-Before Dr. Wright sees you, your hygienist examines your mouth.
+Before Dr. Koeltl sees you, your hygienist examines your mouth.
 He or she will first look for signs of tooth decay and any areas of softening enamel.
 This is an early sign of decay.
 Next will come measurements of the pockets around your teeth.
 These measurements tell us if your gums are receding and whether gum disease is causing bone loss.
 Finally, your bite will be evaluated.
 Again, this check is important for children with rapidly developing teeth.